 - Buying the “manager specials”

 We had a strict grocery budget.
 In fact, years later we still have a pretty strict grocery budget.
 However, we no longer clip coupons.
 I am lucky if I haul my four kids to the Walmart pickup, let alone multiple grocery stores.
 Out of the last four years we’ve only had a small garden once.
-And, I admit that I still occasionally buy premade freezer meals.
+And, I’ve learned that having a few store-bought, pre-made freezer meals will save us money on eating out.

 Even skipping all of those